 Individual wireless headphone receivers are available upon request in most large classrooms/theatres with 100 or more seats.
 Please contact the AV Help Desk at 604-822-7956 or firstname.lastname@example.org for assistance.

-Classrooms are unlocked during building hours.
-Use the Find a Classroom page to check the hours for any particular classroom.
+Use the Find a Classroom page to check the hours for any particular building.
 If you are booking an event that takes place outside of the building hours, the main doors to the building will be unlocked for the time of the event.
-If additional doors are required to be unlocked, please contact firstname.lastname@example.org and detail why this exception is required (charges for this service will apply).
+If additional doors are required to be unlocked, please contact email@example.com and detail why this exception is required (charges for this service will apply).
+Classrooms on secure access (electronic doors/card reader) are programmed to be unlocked from 7:30am to 11pm; all other classrooms are left unlocked and can be used until 11pm.
+(Note the building likely locks before 11pm).

 Catering in classrooms is not permitted.